jeyabalajis/aws-certified-sa-pro-notes/docs/cost_control/cost_control.md

 - Choose an optimal Savings Plan (to lower prices on your bill)
 - Forecast usage up to 12 months based on previous usage

+## Cost Management Best Practices
+- Only allow specific groups or teams to deploy chosen AWS resources.
+- Create policies for each environment.
+- Require tags in order to instantiate resources.
+- Monitor and send alerts or shut down instances that are improperly tagged.
+- Use CloudWatch to send alerts when billing thresholds are met.
+- Analyze spend using AWS or partner tools.